Doctor insights on:

 Vitamins To Increase Blood Oxygen Level

-A blood test showed that i'm B12 deficient.
+A blood test showed that I'm B12 deficient.
 Serum B12 level of 186 pg/ml, should I take vitamin B12 supplements?

-B12: this low will likely cause dementia, spinal cord degeneration and peripheral neuropathy.
+B12: This low will likely cause dementia, spinal cord degeneration and peripheral neuropathy.
 Keep your level above 550 for the rest of your life.
 Recovery takes about a year in a young person.
 I suggest you take liquid sublingual weekly for 3 months then bi weekly thereafter.
 Its important to check a level after you cut back to twice a month.
 Use 1 1/2 dropper and hold it under the tongue for 30 sec. ...Read more

 I take 2 (1000iu)vitamin d3 tablets daily.
 My recent blood work has vitamin d levels at 44.
 Normal range is 75-250.
 Insight?
 Nutrition to help raise?

 1000 units of vitamin D taken once a day is what you need.